leeyawnz/DevSecOps/Kubernetes/README.md

 ```
 kubectl get pods -n development
 ```
-> To create a pod in a specific namespace, the namespace must exist first.
+> NOTE: To create a pod in a specific namespace, the namespace must exist first.

 </br>